hinmis/Venus_Grabber/README.md

 # Requirements

-To build the stub, you need:
+• To build the stub, you need:

-Windows 10.
+• Windows 10.

-Python 3.10+.
+•Python 3.10+.

-An active internet connection.
+• An active internet connection.

 # How to Build?

-Download and install Python 3 (Make sure to enable the Add to PATH option.)
+• Download and install Python 3 (Make sure to enable the Add to PATH option.)

-Verify the installation by executing python --version in CMD.
+• Verify the installation by executing python --version in CMD.

-Download Venus grabber.
+• Download Venus grabber.

-Extract the zip file.
+• Extract the zip file.

-Navigate to the Venus Grabber folder and double click install.bat file.
+• Navigate to the Venus Grabber folder and double click install.bat file.

-After it downloads the requirement double click Builder.bat
+• After it downloads the requirement double click Builder.bat

-Fill in the fields of the builder and press the Build button
+• Fill in the fields of the builder and press the Build button

+# License
+•  By downloading this, you agree to the Commons Clause license and that you're not allowed to sell this repository or any code from this repository.
+For more info see https://commonsclause.com/.